How to do Takeoff In Construction?

 3. Utilization of Technology

 Takeoff takes anywhere around 30-50% of time in the bidding cycle.
 Leveraging technology like Beam AI’s takeoff software can significantly enhance efficiency and allows time to focus on refining estimates and building relationships with the clients.
-Therefore, it is a smart move to invest in technology for better results in the takeoff process.

 4. Continuous Learning and Improvement